SpecificProtagonist/jvm/README.md

 Unsafe is currently used in the following ways:
 - when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects)
-- to cast the lifetime of Classes, Strings, … to the lifetime of the JVM, as they are never reallocated and are allocated in `TypedArena`s which are only dropped when the JVM is dropped
+- to drop Classes, Strings, … when the JVM is dropped